sebastianhaberey/easyborg/README.md

 So after the 13:00 snapshot is written, the 12:00 snapshot will be deleted.
 A selection of snapshots will be
 retained:

-- the last snapshot of the day for seven days
+- Last snapshot of the day for seven days
-- the last snapshot of the week for thirteen weeks
+- Last snapshot of the week for thirteen weeks

 All other snapshots will be deleted.